For best prices and early deliveries, WhatsApp us at. 918488070070

 Signifying the mutual respect and equality that define Mizo marriages, the ceremonial act of fetching the bride from her family’s home.
 Over time, Christian influences have added a new layer to this tradition, with church weddings becoming increasingly common.
 It takes place before the Zawlbuk, the main wedding ceremony, where the union between the bride and groom is solemnised.
 It is the culmination of all pre-wedding rituals and is typically conducted with much festivity and joy.
 During Zawlbuk, the bride and groom exchange vows and are blessed by their elders, solidifying their commitment to each other.

 One of the most cherished aspects of a Mizo wedding is the Buh-faak, a rice-feeding ceremony where the newlyweds feed each other, symbolising their promise to care for one another.
 This intimate act, which was once a private affair, is now often shared with guests, reflecting the evolving nature of Mizo weddings, where tradition meets the warmth of modern celebrations.
+The symbolic elements of the Mizo wedding also include Zu Thlan, Tlangau, and other age-old ceremonies like Mangkhawn, Mangkolh, Val Upa, and Inpuichhung contribute to the cultural significance of Mizo weddings.
+Additionally, during feasts and celebratory moments, Pum, Tlangau, and other traditional offerings add a special element of shared heritage.

 For the bride, the Puan – a traditional Mizo wrap-around skirt – is customary.
 This elegant garment, often crafted from handwoven fabric in striking patterns and colours, is paired with a Kawrchei, a blouse adorned with intricate embroidery.
 The attire is complemented by a Mizo shawl or Puanchei, draped over the shoulders, adding an extra layer of grace and tradition.
+Additionally, Ngotekherh, a traditional Mizo textile often used in ceremonial attire, is sometimes incorporated into the bride's outfit to represent cultural identity and heritage.

 Although, over time, Mizo wedding attire has evolved.
 Modern brides now prefer a white gown owing to the church wedding, sometimes blending it with traditional Puans to honour their heritage.